 Homicide (Murder and Manslaughter)

 A homicide offense is charged when an unlawful killing occurs.
 As you are probably aware, homicide charges are the most serious under the law.
 If you or a loved one is suspected of a murder in Los Angeles or anywhere in California, do NOT make any statements to the police or answer any questions until you contact a qualified criminal defense attorney to discuss your case and possible defenses.
-For a free and confidential consultation, call Los Angeles criminal defense lawyer Jerod Gunsberg at (323) 633-3423.
+For a confidential consultation, call Los Angeles criminal defense lawyer Jerod Gunsberg at (323) 633-3423.

 There is a wide range of crimes you can be charged with for a homicide, depending on the circumstances of the case.
 For example, manslaughter is a less serious charge than murder and carries a lower punishment.
 Often, the defense in a homicide case focuses on arguing that your case falls under one of the less serious charges.
 Which category of homicide crime you are charged under, or convicted of, makes a big difference in the outcome of your case.
 The punishment for first degree murder, for example, can be the death penalty, life without the possibility of parole, or 25 years to life in state prison.
 By contrast, the statutory punishment for voluntary manslaughter is 3, 6, or 11 years in state prison and probation can be granted instead of state prison time.